 If you receive a grade of incomplete (I) in a course, you should not re-register for the course.
 An I grade must be replaced by a grade within one calendar year from the end of the semester or session in which the grade was given.
 The initiative for removal of an incomplete rests with the student.
 If not converted by the end of the one-year period, the incomplete will remain as a permanent part of the student’s record.
 Incomplete grades received in thesis-type courses are not governed by these regulations.

-Students who do not want to be included in the annual EMU Student Directory or the online directory should complete a Directory Exclusion form and return it to The Records and Registration Office, 303 Pierce Hall.
+Students who do not want to be included in the annual EMU Student Directory or the online directory should complete a Directory Exclusion form and return it in person to either Service EMU location, McKenny or The Student Center, by mail to The Records and Registration Office, 303 Pierce Hall, Ypsilanti, MI 48197, or by fax to 734.487.6808.
 The forms must be turned in by September 15 to be excluded from that academic year's printed directory and all subsequent directories.

 A grade grievance can be filed if a student disputes a grade given by their instructor in a course.
 There are up to three steps in this process, beginning with Step I: The student must contact the instructor within ten (10) working days after the start of the following semester.
 If the situation is not resolved to the student's satisfaction after this first step, additional steps and directions may be followed according to the Grade Grievance Procedure guide